 At Queensborough Community College, the WAC initiative has taken the form of a dual program that emphasizes both Writing Across the Curriculum (WAC) and Writing In the Disciplines (WID), that is, the use of writing-to-learn activities to promote improved writing skills in general, as well as within discipline-specific discourses.

-This year, Writing Fellows Karece Lopez and Rejitha Nair are conducting an ongoing study of the WI training and certification process.
-They have completed an extensive survey of faculty and students designed to assess the impact of WI methods in the classroom, and are now in the process of sorting out through the data they collected.
-So far, the results have been exciting.
+Last year, Writing Fellows Karece Lopez and Rejitha Nair have conducted a study of the WI training and certification process, through an extensive survey of faculty and students designed to assess the impact of WI methods in the classroom.
+The results have been exciting.
 Many of the faculty surveyed indicate that they continue to explore different ways of using writing in the classroom as a way for students to learn course material.
 Also, a majority of the students polled for the study state that WI courses are beneficial, and that they have been helpful in improving their writing skills.

 Professors involved with the WAC program at QCC have found that confronting the challenge has been rewarding thus far.
 Music instructor Sheila Schonbrun notes, "I had been looking for years for ways to bring students to have belief in their own powers of thought, and to liven discussion of the material that we were studying.
 Most of the work done under the 'writing intensive' umbrella seems to be effective in doing just that."